mjon/WildCounts/_posts/2014-08-31-How-should-biocontrol-be-monitored?.md

 ---

 I was at a workshop earlier this week on the biocontrol of New Zealand weeds.
 Weed biocontrol is where a specialist insect or pathogen from overseas is released, after lots of safety testing, in an attempt to control a weed.
 Sometimes biocontrol is spectacularly successful.
 Other times it's less effective.
-However, taken as a whole, the endeavor is an extraordinarily cost effective way to deal with bad weeds.
+However, taken as a whole, the endeavour is an extraordinarily cost effective way to deal with bad weeds.

 You might be surprised that the detailed impacts of biocontrol agents on their target weeds, and the wider environment, are usually poorly known.
 That's because government agencies and industry fund the identification, testing, and releasing of agents, but rarely fund studies of impacts.
 Most funders prefer to invest their money in the next biocontrol programme for the next most pressing weed.
 Agents that establish either cause big, obvious weed declines, or they don't.
 Dice rolled.
 Move on.